Luukuton/jirin-dictionary/documentation/architecture.md

 DictEntry is a class for one word, its reading and its meanings.
 The class also has the ability to convert the word to a hex for URLs.

 ### JirinService
 JirinService acts like a bridge between the UI and the main functionality class DictParse.
+It parses search results page (https://dictionary.goo.ne.jp/srch/jn/楽観/m0u) and passes found links (https://dictionary.goo.ne.jp/word/楽観/) to DictParse.

 It also returns any errors occured during the parsing.

 ### DictParse
 DictParse includes the core functionality of this application.
-It is responsible of parsing this free online Japanese to Japanese dictionary website: https://dictionary.goo.ne.jp/.
+It is responsible for parsing this free online Japanese to Japanese dictionary website: https://dictionary.goo.ne.jp/.

 More specifically it takes the user input and selected mode, which are passed by the JirinService class, and loads the website for the search results: `https://dictionary.goo.ne.jp/srch/jn/<word>/<mode>`.
 * Word examples: